Sar123-del/VSDSquadron-FPGA-Mini/README.md

 hw_clk 20
 testwire 17

 led_red, led_blue, led_green (Pins 39, 40, 41): These pins are assigned to drive the RGB LED on the FPGA board.
 The module ensures that the blue LED is ON while the red and green LEDs are OFF.

 hw_clk (Pin 20): This pin is used as the external hardware oscillator input.
 It is not utilized in the current module, but could be used for precise timing instead of the internal oscillator.

 testwire (Pin 17): This pin outputs bit 5 of the frequency counter, providing an external indication of the internal counter state.

-These assignments ensure correct operation of the LED control logic and allow for debugging via testwire.